lee88688/element-yew/README.md

 ## About

-element ui components from yew.
+element ui components for yew.

 ![button](./img/button.png)